vignettist/vignettist.github.io/_posts/2016-10-07-analyzing-images-social-interest.markdown

 ## Initial observations

-Before we begin to analysze the images themselves, we can look at what is revealed through the metadata alone -- timestamps, likes, and sizes.
+Before we begin to analyze the images themselves, we can look at what is revealed through the metadata alone -- timestamps, likes, and sizes.

 ### Distribution of likes